Nottingham Forest Players Salaries and Weekly Wages 2024/25

 Nottingham Forest Players Salaries and Weekly Wages 2022/23

 Forest won the FA Cup in 1898 and 1959.
-Their best period was between 1976 and 1982 under Brian Clough and Peter Taylor.
-They won the 1977–78 Football League title followed by the 1979 and 1980 European Cups.
+Their most successful period was between 1976 and 1982 under managers Brian Clough and Peter Taylor, during which they won the 1977–78 Football League title followed by the 1979 and 1980 European Cups.

-Nottingham Forest nicknames are the Forest, The Reds and the tricky trees.
-Forest play at City Ground which hosts 30,445 fans there.
+Nottingham Forest’s nicknames include The Forest, The Reds, and The Tricky Trees.
+The City Ground has a capacity of 30,445 fans.
 Watch & Bet Football Here =>

 Players Salaries